AlexsLemonade/refinebio-processor-documentation/salmon.md

 - creates lists of accession codes for incomplete and complete samples
     - incomplete samples has 5 accession codes
     - complete samples has 20 accessioncodes
-- calls `create_tximport_job_context` to build the `job_context` and create the experiment with samples
+- calls `create_tximport_job_context`
+    - creates a dummy `job_context` that could be passed into the salmon pipeline and have all steps related to tximport run successfully.
+    - creates a test experiment
+    - creates test samples and their associations for incomplete and complete samples and adds them to the test experiment
 - gets one of the complete samples and sets its computed file's s3 related fields to None
 - calls `run_tximport_for_job_context` to run tximport
 - asserts that 'tximported' is not in the final `job_context`
     - since one of the complete samples "has computed files that were not uploaded to s3" it got filtered out
     - we now have 19/24 samples complete so we miss the numerical cutoff for running tximport early
-- for each sample in the incoplete sample list:
+- for each sample in the incomplete sample list:
     - assert that it was ignored in the pipeline by verifying that the sample has no computed files